 Good and Bad protein

-- Nuts and seeds: They are high in fiber and good fats, in addition to being high in protein.
+- They are high in fiber and good fats, in addition to being high in protein.

 In a bad protein, there will be too much fat, salt, and preservatives.
 Not all meat is an excellent source of protein.
 Excess animal protein can leave more residues of uric acid and purines in the tissues which cause over-acidity, nutritional deficiencies, osteoporosis, cardiovascular disease, cancer, and premature aging.
 Animal proteins are addicting because of the chemicals present in them.